djeada/Flask-Blog/README.md

 - [ ] Introduce variables to CSS.
 - [ ] Test on different devices.
 - [ ] Make full project specification.
+- [ ] Enable storing of images in the database.